 BLOCK FOUR: 2:45 – 3:45

-1. Talking Fantasy and Science Fiction (Governor 1).
-A discussion regarding the genres of science fiction and fantasy — how the markets are changing, what writers can do to improve their craft in these genres, and much more.
+1. Talking Fantasy and Science Fiction.
+This class will discuss the genres of science fiction and fantasy — i.e., how to write and sell speculative fiction.

 (What you see here is a quick layout of the day’s events.
 See a full layout of the day’s sessions, with detailed descriptions, on the official Schedule Page here.)